erlang/erlang-org/_posts/2022-04-20-faster-rand.md

-The suggested BIF `erlang:random_integer(Range)` offered no repeatability, generator state per scheduler, guaranteed sequence separatiton between schedulers, and high generator quality.
+The suggested BIF `erlang:random_integer(Range)` offered no repeatability, generator state per scheduler, guaranteed sequence separation between schedulers, and high generator quality.
 All this due to using one of the good generators from the `rand` module, but now written in C in the BIF.